-Awareness about the importance of cleansing and detoxifying our bodies (and minds) has grown in recent decades due to the increasing amount of harmful, and often plainly toxic, substances that are present today in our air, water, soils and food, as well as the slew of synthetic products we use and are subjected to daily.
-To add fuel to the fire, our body endures further stress because its own detox pathways, namely the skin, intestines, lungs, kidneys and liver, are often overloaded, blocked or compromised in some way.
-A human body, living almost anywhere on Earth in the post-Industrial world must therefore contend today with an onslaught of harmful substances and disabled system function.
+Awareness about the importance of cleansing and detoxifying our bodies (and minds) has grown in recent decades due to the increasing amount of harmful, and often plainly toxic, substances that are present today in our air, water, soils, and food, as well as the slew of synthetic products we use and are subjected to daily.
+To add fuel to the fire, our body endures further stress because its own detox pathways, namely the skin, intestines, lungs, kidneys, and liver, are often overloaded, blocked, or compromised in some way.
+Living almost anywhere on Earth in the post-Industrial world, a human body must contend today with an onslaught of harmful substances and disabled system function.

-Of course we can sit back and do nothing, solely relying on the body’s magnificent resilience to get us through as many years as possible, before various symptoms and diseases set in.
-This default approach used to be something many could get by with, however it no longer is, as we are increasingly seeing that such a passive approach is not enough, given our increased health challenges, and especially that nowadays young adults, children and even babies are increasingly exhibiting symptoms and diseases associated with toxicity.
+Of course, we can sit back and do nothing, solely relying on the body’s magnificent resilience to get us through as many years as possible before various symptoms and diseases set in.
+This default approach used to be something many could get by with.
+However, it no longer is, as we increasingly see that such a passive approach is not enough, given our increased health challenges, and especially that nowadays young adults, children and even babies are increasingly exhibiting symptoms and diseases associated with toxicity.
 These include various Allergies, Cancers, MCS — Multiple Chemical Sensitivity and Autism.

 As part of taking a proactive stance and responsibility for the quality of our health, cleansing and detoxification are no longer any kind of optional luxury but a necessary lifestyle inclusion.
-That is, of course, if we are serious about our health, healing and prevention.
-It is good to point out here too, that practices centered around cleansing and detoxifying our bodies, for example through a practice like fasting that dates back thousands of years, are nothing new.
-Today, we are simply gaining a greater understanding of and deeper appreciation for their vital role in our lives.
+Of course, that is if we are serious about our health, healing and prevention.
+It is good to point out here, too, that practices centered around cleansing and detoxifying our bodies, for example, through a practice like fasting that dates back thousands of years, are nothing new.
+Today, we are simply gaining a greater understanding of and a deeper appreciation for their vital role in our lives.

 The Best Cleansing and Detoxification Practices

 In this regard, there are no two ways around it.
-Animal foods contribute to internal toxicity, where as plant foods, specifically whole, unprocessed, unrefined plant foods, support cleansing and detoxification.
-So the more you make your diet a whole-food, plant-based diet, the more you are always supporting your body by decreasing your toxin load, while optimizing and enhancing your body’s detox pathways.
+Animal foods contribute to internal toxicity, whereas plant foods, specifically whole, unprocessed, unrefined plant foods, support cleansing, and detoxification.
+The more you make your diet a whole-food, plant-based diet, the more you are always supporting your body by decreasing your toxin load while optimizing and enhancing your body’s detox pathways.
 Amongst all the different plant foods, all whole fruits and vegetables have the strongest cleansing and detoxifying effects and benefits.
 However, there are a few extra special ones that I will highlight in the following article for you, which can optimize your body’s detox pathways that much more.

 1. Dandelion Greens